stjordanis/terra-docs-old/docs/columbus3.md

 #### Tobin Tax for Terra/Terra Swaps

 In Columbus-2, Terra<>Terra swaps were made available without a spread fee.
 That lead to front-running arbitrage attacks, exploiting the delays in the on-chain oracle.
-Read more about that here.
+Read more about that [here](https://medium.com/terra-money/on-swap-fees-the-greedy-and-the-wise-b967f0c8914e).

-Terra<>Terra swaps now charge a tobin tax of 0.25% to prevent front-running arbitrage attacks.
+Terra<>Terra swaps now charge a [Tobin Tax](https://en.wikipedia.org/wiki/Tobin_tax) of 0.25% to prevent front-running arbitrage attacks.

 #### Uniswap Revamp for Terra/Luna Swaps

 Those of you that have been watching Agora will know that this has been the principle area of our research since network launch.
-We now move to a dynamic spread system inspired by Uniswap.
-Snippets of these discussions are found here and here.
+We now move to a [dynamic spread system inspired by Uniswap](https://github.com/terra-project/core/issues/226).
+Snippets of these discussions are found [here](https://medium.com/terra-money/survey-of-automated-market-making-algorithms-951f91ce727a) and [here](https://agora.terra.money/t/oracle-revamp-proposal-for-columbus-3/84/4).
 Big kudos to Nicholas Platias for leading this line of research & development.